 Wastewater treatment can remove pollutants and harmful matter, which enables water reuse, recycling, and recovery.
 With water reuse, recycling, and recovery, we can reduce the overall water consumption significantly to protect current scarce freshwater resources.

 Moreover, membrane technology has turned seawater and brackish water into viable sources of safe drinking water.
 According to the WHO, SWRO and reverse osmosis (RO) have especially gained a foothold in some of the world’s most water-scarce regions.
-LiqTech's SWRO applications are designed to comply with the ISO 10500 standard and specifications dictated by WHO to produce completely clean drinkable freshwater.
 The SWRO applications can produce extremely pure freshwater with a total dissolved solids (TDS) level of less than 10 mg/l.
+LiqTech's ultrafiltration systems are perfect pre-filtration to SWRO to secure a stable operation.

 With water recycling and new viable water sources, the world’s water crisis is solvable.
 Severe water shortage, drought, and contaminated water can be fears of the past.